Toxioks/CryptoWall/README.md

 In the project directory, Follow these steps to enable running of the project.

+### Dan's Rules

+Clone the project and commit & push changes to a branch.
+Minor changes can be merged with master.
+However, functionality changes must be merged as a group.

+YOU BREAK IT YOU FIX IT

 ### 1 - Install react and plugins:

 #### `npm install` or `yarn`